dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/page.md

 The preceding highlighted code is an example of Razor transitioning into C#.
 The `{` and `}` characters enclose a block of C# code.

-The `PageModel` base class has a `ViewData` dictionary property that can be used to add data that you want to pass to a View.
-You add objects into the `ViewData` dictionary using a key/value pattern.
-In the preceding sample, the "Title" property is added to the `ViewData` dictionary.
+The `PageModel` base class has a `ViewData` dictionary property that can be used to add data that can be passed to a View.
+Objects are added to the `ViewData` dictionary using a key/value pattern.
+In the preceding sample, the `"Title"` property is added to the `ViewData` dictionary.

-The "Title" property is used in the *Pages/Shared/_Layout.cshtml* file.
+The `"Title"` property is used in the *Pages/Shared/_Layout.cshtml* file.
 The following markup shows the first few lines of the *_Layout.cshtml* file.

 <!-- we need a snapshot copy of layout because we are
 changing in in the next step.
 -->
 [!code-cshtml[](razor-pages-start/snapshot_sample/RazorPagesMovie/Pages/NU/_Layout.cshtml?highlight=6)]

-The line `@*Markup removed for brevity.*@` is a Razor comment which doesn't appear in your layout file.
+The line `@*Markup removed for brevity.*@` is a Razor comment.
 Unlike HTML comments (`<!-- -->`), Razor comments are not sent to the client.

 ### Update the layout